 Genomic inflation in the discovery data

 For each of the 501 interactions reported in Hemani et al 2014, we used the original discovery data to estimate the genomic inflation factor of the interaction test statistic, where we tested for interaction of the cis-locus against all trans-loci.
-This resulted in approximately 500,000 interaction test statistics per analysis (varying depending on the cis-chromosome, as that was omitted for the test).
-We calculated the genomic inflation factor as the observed median chi-square statistic divided by the expected value of 0.455.
+This resulted in approximately 500,000 interaction test statistics (4 d.f.
+F tests) per analysis (varying depending on the cis-chromosome, as that was omitted for the test).
+We calculated the genomic inflation factor distribution of test statistics by obtaining the median p-value, converting it to a 1 d.f. chi-square value, and dividing by the expected median 1 d.f. chi-square value of 0.455.

 Simulations of discovery-replication scenarios